N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Neural Attention Additive Q-learning

 \section{Neural Attention Additive Q-learning}

-Based on the previous analysis in Section~\ref{sec4}, we propose a novel interpretable value decomposition method, called \textit{Neural Attention Additive Q-learning}~(N$\text{A}^\text{2}$Q), that explicitly learns a decomposition mapping for all possible order interactions among agents and provides captured semantic from its observation. \textit{Figure~\ref{111111111}} illustrates the overall training procedure.
-For each agent, N$\text{A}^\text{2}$Q models a local value function $Q_i(\tau_i, u_i)$ and generates the identity semantic $z_i$ via encoding the history $\tau_i$, where we maximize observations' resemblance by decoding to ensure the accuracy of semantic information and upsample masks as an interpretation.
-In the mixer, the local Q-values $[Q_i]_{i=1}^n$ are transformed into $[\widehat{Q}_k]_{k=1}^m$ for all interactions of shape functions within order-$l$ among agents, and the united semantics $\boldsymbol{z}$ and the global state $\boldsymbol{s}$ are fed into the intervention function to estimate credits.
+Based on the previous analysis in Section~\ref{sec4}, we propose a novel interpretable value decomposition method, called \textit{Neural Attention Additive Q-learning}~(N$\text{A}^\text{2}$Q), that explicitly learns a decomposition mapping for all possible order interactions among agents and captures semantic information from their observations. \textit{Figure~\ref{111111111}} illustrates the overall training procedure.
+For each agent, N$\text{A}^\text{2}$Q models a local value function $Q_i(\tau_i, u_i)$ and generates the identity semantic $z_i$ by encoding the history $\tau_i$.
+In this process, we maximize the resemblance of observations through decoding to ensure the accuracy of semantic information and upsample masks as an interpretation.
+In the mixer, the local Q-values $[Q_i]_{i=1}^n$ are transformed into $[\widehat{Q}_k]_{k=1}^m$ by all interactions of shape functions within order-$l$ among agents, and the united semantics $\boldsymbol{z}$ and the global state $\boldsymbol{s}$ are fed into the intervention function to estimate credits.
 The joint value function is predicted depending on the temporal values $[\widehat{Q}_k]_{k=1}^m$ as well as credits.
 It can exactly model the contribution of any agent or coalition of agents to the overall success by enriching Eq.~(\ref{eqqqq}) with NAM.

 \textbf{Individual Action-Value Function.} Following the mainstream works~\cite{rashid2018qmix, wang2020qplex}, we employ a recurrent Q-function~\cite{hausknecht2015deep} with parameter sharing for each agent $i$.
 Specifically, each function takes current local observation $o^t_i$ with previous action $u^{t-1}_i$ and previous hidden state $h^{t-1}_i$ as inputs, and then outputs current hidden state $h^t_i$ and local Q-value.